Sanketarali/Flight-Fare-Prediction/README.md

                 SVR,RandomForestRegression,XGBRegressor and I did hyperparameter tuning of each model and XGBRegressor so i just kept only XGB for my model Training approach.

-Hyperparameter Tuning:I have done Hyperparameter tuning for XGB only and it helped me to get 89% r2 score and mean absolte error of 673

 Model Saving: I saved my model using pickle as model.pickle